whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 The Problem
 ===========

-Based on a user preference we want to query all users that have more than 500 followers that have made a post recently from one major city to the next and then eventually the entire country.
-We will just assume that documents in the collection are 'recent', perhaps by using a TTL special index.
+Based on the applicatoin user's preference we want to query all twitter users that have more than 500 followers and have made a post recently from one major city to the next and then eventually the entire country.

 The user has the following preference:

 * ``Los Angeles, CA``

 * ``Manhattan, NY``

 * ``Philadelphia, PA``

 * ``Chicago, IL``

 * ``Houston, TX``

 * and finally simply ``United States``

 The Solution